James W. Elwell (pilot boat)

-The James W. Elwell was a 19th-century two-masted Sandy Hook pilot boat, built in 1867 by John A. Forsyth at Mystic Bridge, New London, Connecticut for New Jersey and Sandy Hook maritime pilots.
+James W. Elwell was a 19th-century two-masted Sandy Hook pilot boat, built in 1867 by John A. Forsyth at Mystic Bridge, New London, Connecticut for New Jersey and Sandy Hook maritime pilots.
 She raced for a $1,000 prize at the Cape May Regatta in 1873.
 She went ashore and was shipwrecked on North Beach Haven, New Jersey in 1875.